Advanced In-App Builder

 - Canvas (Left Side): The canvas is where you design your In-App message.
 It is fully interactive, allowing you to drag and drop elements and adjust their position and size with ease.

 - Controls & Styling Menu (Right Side): This menu contains controls and styling options for the elements on the canvas.
-Any changes made here instantly reflect on the canvas in real time.
+Any changes made here are instantly reflected on the canvas in real-time.

 - Send the Campaign: Exclusively send the campaign to a specific user for testing.